-Line 55 - Enter the average value of tangible personal property rented to the taxpayer within New York State and everywhere which is used in connection with interstate and/or foreign transmission services.
-The average value of tangible personal property rented to the taxpayer is determined by multiplying gross rents payable during the period covered by this return by eight.
+Line 53 - Enter the average value of tangible personal property rented to you which you used in connection with interstate or foreign transmission services.
+In column 1, enter the average value of property physically located in New York.
+In column 2, enter the average value of all property wherever located.
+The average value of tangible personal property rented to a taxpayer is determined by multiplying gross rents payable during the period covered by this return by eight.
 See line 53 instructions for definition of gross rents.
-Tangible personal property rented shall be determined to be within New York State if it is physically situated or located in New York State.

-Line 56 - Enter the average value of intangible assets owned within New York State and everywhere which are used in connection with interstate and/or foreign transmission services.
-Intangible assets include but are not limited to such items as patents, franchises and copyrights Average value is the coet of intangible assets without allowance for depreciation or amortization.
-Average value is to be computed quarterly, but you may use a more frequent basis such as monthly, weekly or daily.
-The same method of valuation must be used with respect to intangible assets within New York State and everywhere.
-Intangible assets are determined to be within or without New York State by allocating them to the commercial domicile of the taxpayer.
+Line 54 - Enter the average value of intangible assets owned within New York State and everywhere which are used in connection with interstate or foreign transmission services.
+Intangible assets include, but are not limited to, such items as patents, franchises and copyrights.
+Average value is the cost of intangible assets without allowance for depreciation or amortization.
+It is generally computed on a quarterly basis, but you may use a more frequent basis such as monthly, weekly or daily.
+However, you must use the same method of valuation with respect to intangible assets within New York State and everywhere.
+Intangible assets are determined to be within or outside of New York State by allocating them to the commercial domicile of the taxpayer.

-Line 57 - Enter the average value of extraterrestrial property within New York State and everywhere which is used in connection with interstate and/or foreign transmission services.
+Line 55 - Enter the average value of extraterrestrial property within New York State and everywhere which is used in connection with interstate or foreign transmission services.
 Extraterrestrial property refers to property such as communication satellites whether owned, rented or leased.
-Average value is cost without allowance for depreciation or amortization or if rented, the gross rental times eight.
+Average value is the cost without allowance for depreciation or amortization or if rented, the gross rental times eight.
 To determine the average value of extraterrestrial property within New York State multiply the average value of extraterrestrial property everywhere by a percentage determined as follows:

-Average value of satellite repeater facilities, earth stations, or other satellite communication facilities within New York State used in connection with interstate and/or foreign transmission services
+Average value of satellite repeater facilities, earth stations, or other satellite communication facilities within New York State used in connection with interstate or foreign transmission services divided by